puppybits/Truth-News/svvdtjnhsa.md

 version and release dates of a story.
 5. The blockchain is added with details of the story including the hash, timestamp, permanent-url, author-id, person-in-the-content, requested-validator.
-Author's reputation is used to assist in authenticity.
+An author's reputation is used to assist in authenticity.
 6. Only newly created news can be added to the blockchain.
 It will force news only to be recorded as it goes public.
 No retro active updates.
 7. The author will request a news organization to be the validator.